Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 There are three considerations: the warmth of the water (summer is best -

-floods (worst in July and August).
+the greatest risk.
 All things considered, June, September

 and early October are probably the optimum times.